- City Activities and Info

 - Court hours are 9 a.m. to 5 p.m.

-- Sentencing and Probation Violation hearings commence at 9 a.m. each day, excluding Wednesday.
+- Sentencing and Probation Violation hearings commence at 9 a.m. each day, excluding Wednesday, unless agreed for another time by order.

-- Criminal and Civil Trials commence at 9 a.m. each day, excluding Wednesday.
+- Criminal and Civil Trials commence at 9 a.m. each day, excluding Wednesday, unless agreed for another time by order.

 - Continuances of Cases Due to Court Closure: Pursuant to Rule 14 of the Rules of the Chesapeake Circuit Court, cases set to be heard on a day on which the Court and Clerk’s Office have been